 With its natural beauty, convenient location, quality schools, cultural resources, and historic hamlets, Orangetown is a wonderful community to live in.
-An overarching goal of the Comprehensive Plan is to enhance the quality-of-life features and community resources that drew residents and businesses to the Town.
+An overarching goal of the Comprehensive Plan is to enhance the quality-of-life features and community resources that draw residents and businesses to the Town.

-Saintain the Town's community and neighborhood character while balancing the need for growth and development.
+Maintain the Town's community and neighborhood character while balancing the need for growth and development.

-Encourage an appropriate balance of residential and non-residential Objective 1 development.

-Objective 2 Update and modernize the zoning code to simplify enforcement, remove inconsistencies, and regulate new land uses not previously contemplated.

-Objective 3 Develop design guidelines for façades, signage, and streetscapes to preserve, protect, and enhance the unique characteristics of each hamlet.

-Objective 4 Develop measures to increase the efficiency of the code / zoning enforcement process.

-Objective 5 Discourage new warehouse and distribution center land uses in certain zoning districts, particularly near residential areas.

-Objective 6 Develop design guidelines and performance standards to better regulate certain land uses, and to protect open space, viewsheds, historic resources, and community character.

-Objective 7 Strengthen zoning and code protections for natural resources such as wetlands, trees, stormwater, flooding, steep slopes, and ridgelines.
+- Objective 1 Encourage an appropriate balance of residential and non-residential development. - Objective 2 Update and modernize the Zoning Code to simplify enforcement, remove inconsistencies, and regulate new land uses not previously contemplated. - Objective 3 Develop design guidelines for façades, signage, and streetscapes to preserve, protect, and enhance the unique characteristics of each hamlet. - Objective 4 Develop measures to increase the efficiency of the Zoning Code and land use review process. - Objective 5 Discourage new warehouse and distribution center land uses in certain zoning districts, particularly near residential areas. - Objective 6 Develop design guidelines and performance standards to better regulate certain land uses and to protect open space, viewsheds, historic resources, and community character. - Objective 7 Strengthen zoning and code protections for natural resources such as wetlands, trees, stormwater, flooding, steep slopes, and ridgelines.